-An image map groups a set of pre-defined target OS specifications for a specific cloud account/region.
+An image map groups a set of pre-defined target OS specifications for a specific cloud account/region using natural language naming.

 You can display your image mappings by either image name or by account/region.

 When you build and eventually deploy and iterate a blueprint, you pick an available image that best fits your needs.

 You should organize the image mappings for your project by similar OS settings and by functional deployment intent.